simonbetton/ratesapi.nz/README.md

 <p align="center">
   ✨ <a href="https://ratesapi.nz">https://ratesapi.nz</a> ✨
   <br />
-  Rates API is a free service for current rates of financial products in New Zealand.
+  Rates API is a free OpenAPI service to retrieve the latest lending rates offered by New Zealand financial institutions – updated hourly.
 </p>
 <br />